Tottenham Court Road Station

 Lee Lyons of The Fitzrovia Partnership says the station “is now a striking gateway to Fitzrovia allowing improved accessibility to those living, working and visiting the area.”

-Jace Tyrrell, chief executive of the New West End Company said: “It is reassuring to see vital changes like these being made to key Tube stations in the district as the Elizabeth line gears up to bring a further 60 million people annually to the West End.
+Jace Tyrrell, chief executive of the New West End Company was quoted in the Evening Standard as saying: “It is reassuring to see vital changes like these being made to key Tube stations in the district as the Elizabeth line gears up to bring a further 60 million people annually to the West End.